-I am a population biologist interested in all aspects of carnivore ecology, behavior, conservation and genetics.
-Presently I am working as independent wildlife consultant to various organisations involved in conservation.
-Primarily I am associated with Vidyanagar Nature Club, a organisation which works for the environment awareness and protection.
-I have also been voluntarily involved with another organisation known as ‘Bhasa‘, which carries out study, documentation and conservation of Adivasi (Indigenous) languages and cultures in India.
+I am primarily a population biologist interested in all aspects of carnivore ecology, behavior, conservation and genetics.
+Presently I am working as Project Coordinator with Voluntary Nature Conservancy (Also known as Vidyanagar Nature Club) an organisation which works for the environment awareness and protection.

 I would like to bring together the elements of carnivore behavior and population ecology into effective science based conservation of the species by incorporating the inter-disciplinary approaches and modern advances in landscape ecology and social science to traditional methods of wildlife monitoring.
 I believe that biologists, especially ecologists, should be committed to science education, conservation and public outreach beyond their research.